digikar99/numericals/docs/index.md

         (time (loop repeat 10000000 do
           (nu:sin a :out b :broadcast nil)))) Evaluation took:
-  5.343 seconds of real time
+  7.144 seconds of real time
-  5.349964 seconds of total run time (5.346585 user, 0.003379 system) [ Run times consist of 0.049 seconds GC time, and 5.301 seconds non-GC time. ] 100.13% CPU
+  7.145966 seconds of total run time (7.142114 user, 0.003852 system) [ Real times consist of 0.076 seconds GC time, and 7.068 seconds non-GC time. ] [ Run times consist of 0.078 seconds GC time, and 7.068 seconds non-GC time. ] 100.03% CPU
-  11,804,640,438 processor cycles
+  15,773,699,348 processor cycles
-  959,968,016 bytes consed
+  959,986,352 bytes consed

 NIL
 ```

 This may or may not matter for most use cases.
-But when it does matter, a naive lisp implementation using generic functions stops being as useful, and one is either forced to reimplement the lisp code to suit their needs or move to a different language altogether which handles this well.
+But when it does matter, a naive lisp implementation using generic functions stops being as useful.
+Then, one is either forced to reimplement the lisp code to suit their needs or move to a different language altogether which handles this.

 Thus, numericals and dense-numericals intend to provide a solution to this separation between "write code fast" and "write fast code".